Stopping Smoking ? There is something you need

 there is little doubt that an e-cigarette is less dangerous than a conventional

-cigarette, the most dangerous thing about e-cigarettes is that many keep
+cigarette, there is an argument that the most dangerous thing about e-cigarettes is that many keep

 smoking conventional cigarettes too.